MarwahZaidMohammedAl-Helali/Alien-Vs-zombie/PART1.md

 ### Marwah

+1. Creating the control functions for the alien
+2. Helping with confifuring the game default settings.
-1. Responsible for creating the control functions for the alien, as well as generating and managing the zombies on the game board.
+3. Generating and managing the zombies on the game board as well as their stats like their life and attack.

 ### Thabit

-1. Responsible for generating the game board, as well as creating a vector to store the objects on the board and prevent overlaps.
+1. Generating the game board according to the specified number of rows and columns.
+2. fixing any problems with the random placment of the objects on the board.
+3. making sure that the correct cordenats of the Alien is always displayed even when it moves.

 ### Khalid

+1. Configuring the game's default settings.
+2. Making sure that the zombies are printed correctly and each according to its number.
-1. Responsible for configuring the game's default settings, as well as creating the help menu and quit function.
+3. Creating the help menu and quit function.

 ## Problems Encountered & Solutions

-Describe the problems encountered and provide the solutions / plan for the solutions.
+1. Responsible for configuring the game's default settings and zombie output, as well as creating the help menu and quit function.
+2. We had difficulty implementing the ability to move the alien around the game board, as it was difficult to determine the exact coordinates for each move.
+We fixed this problem by writing a function to determine the coordinates for each movement, and by keeping track of the alien’s current position.
+3. We encountered a problem when trying to prevent the overlapping of objects on the board, as it was difficult to determine the exact positions of objects since all the objects are randomly placed.
+We fixed this problem by creating a vector “POS” that stores the positions of each object on the board, and by using an “object_pos” function it checks whether the randomly generate position is empty or not.